-#13 Updated by Steve Beaver over 3 years ago
+#13 Updated by Steve Beaver almost 4 years ago

 reinstallall functionality restored and tested.

 Please note that the progress bar is suppressed during this operation.
 It is not really possible to know in advance how many steps are required, so it would jump about in a nonsensical manner.
 The textarea tells all and the status banner information is accurate.

 #14 Updated by Phillip Davis almost 4 years ago